Zainalithegreat/Microservice_Michael_Spaulding/README.md

-How to programmatically receive data from this microservice?
+How to programmatically request data from this microservice?
-Use ZeroMQ socket to send JSON string
+Use ZeroMQ REQ socket to send JSON string
 -  Address ("london, England)
 -  Start Day (1)
 -  Start Month (1)